sudocarlos/zombierecovery/README.md

 	curl https://raw.githubusercontent.com/sudocarlos/zombierecovery/refs/heads/main/build.sh | sh

-## Get xprv from Core Lightning node on Start9
+## Get hsm_secret hex from Core Lightning node on Start9

 - SSH to your Start9

 		ssh start9@192.168.0.123

-- Dump xprv and onchain descriptors from Core Lightning
+- Get hsm_secret hex from Core Lightning

 	⚠️ **This will expose the private key of your Core Lightning node.
 DO NOT SHARE** ⚠️